KAlO2/PerfectShow/README.md

 # PerfectShow

-Welcome to PerfectShow, An image processing application for Android platform.
+Welcome to PerfectShow, an image processing application for Android platform.

 Up until now, I release functionalities about make-up.